ogecko/alpaca-benro-polaris/docs/installation.md

 2. Download the [Alpaca Benro Polaris zip file ](https://github.com/ogecko/alpaca-benro-polaris/archive/refs/heads/main.zip) from this Github repository.

 3. Expand the zip file to a location of your choice.
 We reccommend `C:\Users\`Username`\Documents`.
 Using Windows Explorer, right-click on the folder you just expanded to, and select `Open in Terminal` to open a Command Window.
+If you cant see `Open in Terminal` try right clicking a second time.
 Enter the following:

     ```
     C:\Users\Nina\Documents\alpaca-benro-polaris-main> pip install -r platforms/win/requirements.txt